 Lumimancy Adept You cast Lumimancy rituals with a -1 difficulty rating.
 You may buy Radiance without buying Alteration, and Lumimamancy without buying Lesser Alchemancy.
 Knight's Weapon Training Gain a Reduce x1 per combat when using the Protection style.
 Knight's Shield Training Gain a Shield Bash x1 per combat when using the Protection style.
 Eyot Walker You gain an additional step or "do over" when using the Agile skill.
 Mediator Gain a Power 2 Tactful Statement at the start of each social encounter.
 Crusader You start with 2 Soldier Hirelings.
 These Soldier Hireling have a Movement of 2.
-Scintilium Weaponcrafter You may start as a Master Weaponsmith, with a specialization in Scintilium weapons.
+Scintilium Weaponcrafter You may start as a Master Weaponsmith, with a specialization in Scintilium Blades.
 You start with the Secret of Scintilium.
+You have 1 Renown with the Mercantile Guilded.
 Chateau Savigne Winemaker You may start as a Master Brewer, with a specialization in Wine.
 You start with the recipe for Savigne Blue Wine.
-Vendaeros Skyknight You Gain +1 to the Pilot skill when on a Vendaeros Skyrider airship.
-You have Rank 1 in the Astral Skyknights faction.
+You have 1 Renown with the Mercantile Guilded.
+Vendaeros Skyknight You Gain +1 to the Pilot skill when on a Vendaeros Skyrider airship.You gain 1 Renown in the Astral Skyknights faction.
+Pastry Chef You may start as a Master Chef, with a specialization in Desserts.
+You start with the Recipe for Kenoche.
+You have 1 Renown with the Mercantile Guilded.

-Character Creation Step 2: Lineage
+Step 2: Lineage

+Choose a lineage.
 Beings in Eldross descend from one of two lineages.
 A character is either born of an immortal bloodline (Incarna), or a mortal bloodline ('human').
 The Lineage affects the type of background the character may choose, the skills they can buy, how they return to life when killed, and what type of abilities they may have.